Rocket Lab signs deal to get Japanese satellites into space

 Speaking to media, at a signing ceremony attended by Prime Minister Christopher Luxon in Tokyo, Beck acknowledged how valuable the data could be for security in the region.

-Defence and geopolitics are high on Luxon’s priority during his trip to Japan.
+Defence and geopolitics are high priority for Luxon during his trip to Japan.

 Later in the day, he’s visiting Yokosuka Naval Base and meeting Japanese Defence Minister Minoru Kihara.